 “He bottled everything up,” Rivers told People, “bottled it up and killed himself at 62.”
 The couple had one child, daughter Melissa Warburg Rosenberg, who was born in 1968.

-Rivers received numerous Daytime Emmy nominations, winning in 1990 in the Outstanding Talk/Service Show Host category for “The Joan Rivers Show,” which aired from 1989-1993.
+Rivers received numerous Daytime Emmy nominations, winning in 1990 in the Outstanding Talk/Service Show Host category for “The

 Rivers had ties to the film industry as well.
 She co-wrote and directed a feature film in the 1970s — highly groundbreaking for a woman in Hollywood at that time.
 Titled “Rabbit Test,” the 1978 comedy centered on a pregnant man.
 It starred Billy Crystal in his very first feature film, and Doris Roberts played his mother.

 In 2009, Joan and Melissa were contestants on the NBC reality competition show “Celebrity Apprentice.”
 Joan won by beating out poker champ Annie Duke.

 In recent years, Rivers was criticized for joking about Grammy-winning singer Adele’s weight, as well as jokes about the Holocaust and the Ariel Castro kidnappings in Cleveland, Ohio.

 When faced with criticism, Rivers was prone to dig her heels in.
 Called out by the Anti-Defamation League for her “vulgar and hideous” remarks about the Holocaust, Rivers replied, “This is the way I remind people about the Holocaust.
 I do it through humor.”